ligarius/botML/README.md

 Edit the `alerts` section in `config.yaml` to enable email or webhook notifications when the drawdown exceeds `alert_threshold_pct`.
 Provide SMTP or webhook credentials as needed.

+## Disclaimer

+This project is for educational purposes only and does not constitute financial advice.
+Trading cryptocurrencies or any financial instrument carries significant risk, including the potential loss of all capital.
+Use the code and information in this repository at your own discretion.